 Exclusive Artwork Offer for Zest & Curiosity Readers

 For the first time, we are very excited to collaborate with the artist and offer you a gorgeous piece of art from Bojana Ginn for purchase.
-This is a limited one time only opportunity to own a collectible piece of art.
+This is a limited one-time only opportunity to own a collectible piece of art.
 This exclusive work will be available only for a limited time.
+(Update – This one is closed but we will have another exciting exclusive soon.
+Stay tuned!)

 All the artistic photographs are experiments with photographing complex fiber and light sculptures by using movement and magnifying lenses.
 It’s almost as if the artist is using her camera as a microscope.
 The results are mesmerizing abstract images in which the camera captures what the eye can not see.
 Inherently, in them are scientific concepts of biology and mathematics used to build Bojana’s large installations: lines, micro-knots, and entanglements.
 What a fascinating piece of art it is.